sumeetdas/fuml/README.md

     compile 'ComplexType'
     ```

-* If the schemas are not compiled before importing them, then it would result in an error.
+* If the schemas are not compiled before importing them, then it would result in a compilation error.

 * Namespace schemas will still be referenced using their fully qualified names (e.g. `NamespaceA.SchemaC`) as opposed to using just their names (e.g. `SchemaC`) when used as a property's data type.